Scenario 2

 Update [TARGET_MODEL] to add [NEW_COLUMNS] from [NEW_SOURCE].
 Use a LEFT JOIN so [ENTITY] rows without a match still appear, and aggregate [NEW_SOURCE] to one-row-per-[ENTITY] before joining if its grain is many-to-one.
 Preserve every column the model currently emits - only add new columns at the end.

-Two non-negotiables.
-Left join, not inner (inner-joining quietly drops [ENTITY] rows without a match).
-Preserve existing columns (downstream consumers select specific columns - renaming or removing them is a contract break).
+Required.
+LEFT JOIN, not INNER (INNER drops [ENTITY] rows without a match).
+Preserve existing columns - downstream consumers select specific columns by name, so renaming or removing them is a contract break.

 Exercises: file edits on the existing model